mark-watson/LM_Studio_BOOK/manuscript/apitools.md

 Paris is the capital of France.
 ```

 Here we tested two prompts: the first uses a tool and the second prompt does not use a tool.
 We started with a simple example so you understand the low-level process of supporting tool use/function calling.
-In the next section we will generalize this example into a separate library and examples that uses this separate library.
+In the next section we will generalize this example into two parts: a separate library and examples that uses this separate library.

 ## Creating a General Purpose Tools/Function Calling Library